 Carrie Deitzel 215-814-5525, 1-800-553-2509

 On This Page

-- The U.S. Environmental Protection Agency (EPA) and 19 settling parties signed a Consent Agreement in May 2006 to conduct the investigation and evaluation of cleanup options following EPA's Superfund Alternative Site (SAS) process.
+- In May 2006, the US Environmental Protection Agency (EPA) and 19 settling parties signed a Consent Agreement to conduct the investigation and evaluation of cleanup options following EPA’s Superfund Alternative Site (SAS) process.